 You Can Add Some Things Back

 Does this spending make my life better?
 Do I value what I’d be spending the money on highly?
 Does spending this money help me reach my long-term goals?

 You might notice that you now really enjoy dining out every once in a while.
-However, if you make it a habit and it turns into eating out multiple times per week, it won’t feel as special anymore.
+However, if you make it a habit and dining out turns into eating out multiple times per week, it won’t feel as special anymore.

-I’m guessing that once you broke the habit, all of that window shopping wasn’t really something you missed anymore.
+I’m guessing once you broke the habit, all of the window shopping wasn’t really something you missed anymore.
 Make sure you still evaluate each purchase to see if you really need it or if it is a want.

 Don’t Quit Earning Extra Income

 Now that your most painful debts are gone, you have more options than ever.

 Paying Off Debt Wasn’t A Goal

 Paying off debt is a milestone in your life, but it isn’t the ultimate destination.
 Why is this important?
-You should still be working toward your actual goals now more than ever, at least financially.
+You should still be working toward your actual financial goals now more than ever.

 The money you once dedicated to destroying your debt is no longer obligated to paying other people back for your past purchases.
-It’s now available for you to move further along your life goals.
+It’s now available for you to move further along with your life goals.

 Channel Your Debt Money Into Bigger Goals

-Just make sure all aspects of your financial life other than debt are in good shape before you start increasing your spending again because normally getting out of debt is just step one on a long journey to financial independence.
+Just make sure all aspects of your financial life other than debt are in good shape before you start increasing your spending again.
+Getting out of debt is just step one on a long journey to financial independence.

 What do you plan to do with your debt money once your debt is paid off?
-I’d love to hear your plans in the comments below!
+I’d love to hear your plans in the comments below.